scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-30-you-yeah-you-youre-not-doing-anyone-any-favors.md

 By  on 06/05/06 at 01:09 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/youre_not_doing_anyone_any_favors/#9687)
 []()

 Adam and Sean, I don’t really have a lot to add to my old post, which anticipates and at least tries to answer precisely the objections you make to it.
-(Predictably, these are the things K&amp;M will say.
+(Predictably, these are the things K&M will say.
 I can see that.)
 The question isn’t whether there is intention involved in, say, doing a madlib.
 Yes, of course.
 The things don’t write themselves.
 The question is whether it’s the right sort.
 Suppose the computer spews out Nd5 - knight to d5.
 What makes ‘Nd5’ mean knight to d5 - rather than, say, bishop to b3, or ‘I’d like a rum and coke’.
 Well, obviously there must have been at least some primordial investment of intentionality.
 Someone, at some point in the past, had to think something and intend something in order for there to be any language of any sort at all.
 This is not in dispute in the debate over intentionalism.
 The question is whether in every case - every meaningful token instantiation of Nd5 - the ONLY thing that keeps that token from meaning nothing, or ‘bishop to b5’, or ‘I’d like a rum and coke’, is the psychic fact of the actual producer of the token intending to mean, by ‘Nd5’, knight to d5.

 Let me try again my theology analogy.
 All Christians believe that God created the universe.
 Some Christians are occasionalists.
 They believe that God must recreate the universe in every instant.
 Other Christians think the universe can sort of cruise on the reality it inherits from the previous instant.
 God can, in principle, kick back and let the system run on its own steam.
 Now, regarding language, everyone believes that intentionality created language.
 But some people - Knapp and Michaels (and Fish and a couple others) - are, in effect, occasionalists about intention.
 They do not accept that a sentence like ‘Nd5’ can have, as it were, a semantic inheritance in virtue of conventions for language use.
 They are strongly committed to the claim that ‘Nd5’ cannot mean what it does in virtue of more or less settled uses for ‘N’, ‘d’, and ‘5’, which are - at this point - specifiable quite precisely, in compete independence of any acccount of the original intentional investment.
 (There is a reason why programming computers to ‘read’ chess notation does not involve teaching them to model the intentions of their adversary.
 That information simply is not necessary, as it would be to teach them to ‘read’ English.)